On the road

 Assuming you’ve invested in a motorhome that’s larger than the average car, when you’re out and about you’ll need to give yourself more time and space for everything.
 It’s best to brake earlier than normal and you’ll probably accelerate more slowly than you would in an ordinary car.

-The extra length of your motorhome means you will need to take corners more widely than normal so the back doesn’t clip the kerb or cut the corner.
+The extra length of your motorhome means you will need to take corners more widely so the wheels don’t clip the kerb or cut the corner.

 If the unladen weight of your motorhome is more than 3,050kg the legal speed limits are often lower than in a car.
-Check the latest information before you travel at Motorhome Info.
+Check the latest information before you travel at gov.uk

 If you find traffic is building up behind you, pull over at a layby or other suitable place and let the other vehicles pass.